aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 * MUST revoke all active refresh tokens
 * SHOULD invalidate all access tokens, although it is recognized that it might not be technically feasible to invalidate access tokens (see {{access-tokens}} below)
-* MUST NOT issue new access tokens or refresh tokens without re-authenticating the user
+* MUST re-authenticate the user before issuing new access tokens or refresh tokens

 ## Revocation Response